 - Very low to negligible potential subsidence impacts could occur.
 Building type is unconstrained and needs to only cater for the existing soil type, strength and reactivity.
-(Refer Geotechnical Report) Alletmatric learning in the providence to the providence of the soft and the strength of the soft and t - 2.
-Allotment is located in the inner half of the influence zone where building development is constrained.
+(Refer Geotechnical Report) - Allotment is located in the inner half of the influence zone where building development is constrained.
 (Refer Geotechnical Report) - Allotment is located within the inner influence zone close to undermining where building development is constrained.
 (Refer Geotechnical Report)